calebnance/jekyll_blog-calebnance/_posts/phaser/2018-06-10-sprite-move-face-tracking.markdown

 });
 {% endhighlight %}

-Now with that simple state toggle happening, we can add support for it at the vert start of our `update()` function, as shown below:
+Now with that simple state toggle happening, we can add support for it at the start of our `update()` function, as shown below:

 {% highlight javascript %}
 // is the user not looking at the screen?